Angela Melitopoulos & Kerstin Schroedinger

 Kerstin Schroedinger is an artist working in performance-based moving image and sound.
 Her historiographic practice questions the means of image production, historical linearities, and ideological certainties of representation.
 She researches the coinciding histories of industrialization and film.
 Her works and curatorial practice are often collaborative.
 Since 2017 she is a member of LaborBerlin, an artist-run analogue film lab in Berlin.
 Her works have been screened at Whitney Museum of American Art, Forum Expanded of Berlinale, Wavelengths Toronto, Mumok Wien and exhibited at MIT List Visual Arts Center, Photo Cairo #6 and Henie Onstad Kunstsenter Oslo, among other places.
 Since 2020 Melitopoulos and Schroedinger have a music project named ZONKEY

-Angela Melitopoulos and Kerstin Schroedinger are residents at the Tarabya Cultural Academy from June to September 2022.
+Angela Melitopoulos and Kerstin Schroedinger were residents at the Tarabya Cultural Academy from June to September 2022.